Table of contents

-HTML <track> Tag
+What is HTML <track> Tag?

-Syntax of the <track> Tag
+Syntax of the HTML <track> Tag

-<track kind="subtitles" src="subtitles_en.vtt" srclang="en" label="English">
+<track kind="subtitles" src="subtitles.vtt" srclang="en" label="English">

 Examples of HTML <track> Tag